QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

     plt.tight_layout()
     plt.show()

-Varying :math:`\gamma`
+Varying Curvature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now we see how our results change if we keep T constant, but allow the curvature parameter, :math:`\gamma` to vary, starting with :math:`K_0` below the steady state.
+Now we see how our results change if we keep :math:`T` constant, but allow the curvature parameter, :math:`\gamma` to vary, starting with :math:`K_0` below the steady state.